NyboTV/TP_ETS2_Plugin/README.md

 ### AutoUpdater

-Fully new System!
-Just Click "Yes" on the Question: "Do you want to use the Discord Bot Function" To get your User ID read this: [How to get UserID](#how-to-get-userid)
+Completely new system!
+Just click "Yes" on the question: "Do you want to use the Discord Bot feature".
+To get your user ID, read this: [How to get UserID](#how-to-get-userid).

-Because of the API from Discord you have to be on my Plugin Discord. https://discord.gg/PvXJsxpGFe
+Because of Discord's API, you need to be on my plugin Discord. https://discord.gg/PvXJsxpGFe

-You dont want that?
+Don't want to do that?
 No problem!
-The Plugin will ask you on first Startup if you want to use it!
+The plugin will ask you if you want to use it the first time you start it!
 Just click no!
-But if you want to use the AutoUpdater function then you have to go to the config and set it to "True"!
-Go to the Plugins folder (Located in %appdata%/TouchPortal/plugins) then go into the "config.json" and set "autoupdates" to "true"
+But if you want to use the AutoUpdater function, then you have to set it to "True" in the Config!
+Go into the plugins folder (found in %appdata%/TouchPortal/plugins), then go into the "config.json" and set "autoupdates" to "true"

-If the UserID Window says "UserID is not Valid" (but you know it is valid) then just go to my Config.json file inside the plugin folder
+If the UserID window shows "UserID is not Valid" (but you know it is valid), then just go to my config.json file in the plugin folder
 (%appdata%/TouchPortal/plugins/ETS2_Dashboard)
-and copy your UserID into the '""' behind the "userid" it should looks like this: - "userid": "123456789" -
+and copy your UserID into the '""' behind "userid".
+It should look like this: - "userid": "123456789" -

-After that please send the Log to me (The Dev) so i can fix the issue.
+After that, please send the log to me (The Dev) so I can fix the problem.

 ### How to get UserID

-Wait.
+Wait a minute.
 Why do I even need your UserID and why do you need to be in my Discord?
 Well.
 Discord does not support sending messages to an unknown user.
-If you are not in my Discord or friends with my bot (and it is not possible to add a bot as a friend).
+If you are not in my Discord or are friends with my bot (and it is not possible to add a bot as a friend).
 Then the bot can't send you a message.
-So. you can't change the settings or install new themes!
+So you can't change the settings or install new themes!
 That's why I need your UserID.
 To send YOU the messages and not a random user of the guild.

 To find your user ID in Discord, you first need to enable developer mode and then simply right click / tap on your name and select Copy ID.
 Here you can learn how to do that in detail: